-It is possible for a new employee to not be included on the Payroll Pre-funding invoice for the month they started in, even though their onboarding is complete.
-Because we issue the Payroll Pre-funding invoice on the 10th of the month, we create it based on data we have at the time of invoicing.
+It is possible for a new employee’s salary to not be included on the Payroll Pre-funding invoice during the month they started, even if they are already onboarded.
+This is because we issue this invoice on the 1st working day of the month based on data we have at that time.

-An employee may not be included on the Payroll Pre-funding invoice because:
+An employee may not be included on the Payroll Pre-funding invoice for one of several reasons:

-- Their start date is after the 15th of that month.
+- The employee’s start date is after the 15th of that month.

-- They are set to be terminated in the current month even if that date has not yet passed.
-For example, as the invoice is being prepared and employee with a set termination date of the 21st will not be included on the Payroll Pre-funding invoice.
+- The employee is set to be terminated in the current month even if that date has not yet passed.
+For example, as the invoice is being prepared an employee with a set termination date of the 21st will not be included on the Payroll Pre-funding invoice.

-- The employee does not have the correct annual salary entered on the platform, and the invoice total generated for them is less than $250.
+- The employee does not have the correct annual salary entered on the platform, or their monthly base salary is less than $100.
 This usually affects employees who get paid hourly because the Cost calculator does not calculate the approximate annual salary when an hourly rate is the input.